xwangSGG/xwangSGG.github.io/_pages/about.md

 # 🔥 **News**
 - ● *2025.08*: &nbsp;🎉🎉 Our Work of "MGFs" was accepted by Automation in Construction (IF = 11.5), Congrats. to Tengfei Wang.[link](https://authors.elsevier.com/a/1lj263IhXN37fm).
 - ● *2025.07*: &nbsp;🎉🎉 Our On-the-fly SfM won **the Best Live Demo prize and the Best Poster prize** during the ChinaSI 2025, Shenzhen.
 Congrats. to Yifei Yu, Wentian Gan, Yiwei Xu, Liyuan Lou and Rui Xia.
-- ● *2025.06*: &nbsp;🎉🎉 One Paper was accepted by PE&RS, Congrats. to our undergraduate team member Liyuan Lou.
+- ● *2025.06*: &nbsp;🎉🎉 One Paper was accepted by PE&RS, Congrats. to our team member Liyuan Lou.[link](https://persearlyaccess.s3.dualstack.us-east-1.amazonaws.com/25-00038R3_FT.pdf).
 - ● *2025.05*: &nbsp;🎉🎉 Four papers were accepted by the 13th ISPRS MMT conference as Orals, Congrats. to Xiang Wang, Zhe Shen, Yongmao Hou and Zhaoning Zhang.
 - ● *2025.04*: &nbsp;🎉🎉 Our PG-SAG paper was accepted by the PFG Journal of Photogrammetry, Remote Sensing and GeoInformation Science. [link](https://link.springer.com/article/10.1007/s41064-025-00343-0).
 - ● *2025.04*: &nbsp;🎉🎉 Our on-the-fly SfMv2 paper was accepted by ISPRS Journal of Photogrammetry and Remote Sensing. [link](https://www.sciencedirect.com/science/article/pii/S0924271625001388?dgcid=author).